Move Mundane to Make Magic

 ½ cup raisins (optional)

-8 slices bacon, chopped and crispy fried
+8 slices of bacon, chopped and crispy fried

 1 punnet white button mushrooms, sliced